dtcristo/tap-racer/NOTES.md

 * The Socket is responsible for wiring Transports to Channels.
 * The `channel` macro allows us to define topics (or rooms) for the socket.
 In my example I have three topics an each is directed to a different channel module.
 This is similar to mapping HTTP paths to a controller in the router.
 * The `transport` macro allows us to specify the transport protocols accepted by the socket.
 Only WebSocket is enabled by default, but by enabling `:longpoll` channels can work with older browsers and clients that do not support WebSockets.
-* `connect/2` is called whenever a new client attempts to make a connection with the server.
-Authenticate a client before opening the connection. `socket` is a struct analogous to `conn` (for HTTP requests) and represents the state of this connection between the client an the server. `params` are parameters submitted by the client on connection.
+* `connect/2` is called whenever a new client attempts to make a connection with the server and used to authenticate a client before opening the connection. `socket` is a struct analogous to `conn` (for HTTP requests) and represents the state of this connection between the client an the server. `params` are parameters submitted by the client on connection.
 We can use the params to authenticate the user in some way, we return `{:ok, socket}` on successful authentication otherwise we return `:error`.
 * `id/1` allows you to identify a socket by a topic string.
 The can be used if we wanted to forcibly disconnect a user's socket.

 ## Connecting to Socket